Skip to navigationSkip to contentSkip to footer

 Research Interests

-Professor Ulm’s research interests are in the mechanics and structures of materials.
+Professor Ulm is the Faculty Director of the MIT Concrete Sustainability Hub (CSHub).
+His research interests are in the mechanics and structures of materials.
 His research group is looking at the nano- and micro mechanics of porous materials, such as concrete, rocks and bones; in the durability mechanics of engineering materials and structures; in computational mechanics; and in the bio-chemo-poromechanics of high-performance composite materials.

 Teaching Interests